rakdman/SpringJwtToken/README.md

-This is project used to learn the Spring security using JWT token.
+This is project used to show how to use Spring security using JWT token.